sandkoan/cryptolib/README.md

 # Crypto Lib

 A lean and powerful cryptography library written in C that aims to be a replacement for `crypt.h`.

-## Requirements
-Cryptographically secure random number generation requires [libsodium](https://github.com/jedisct1/libsodium).